vdhamer/Photo-Club-Hub/.github/README.md

 ### Pull down to Refresh

-The top of the `Portfolios` screen as well as two other screens can be dragged down to force a refresh of all app data.
+The top of the `Members` screen as well as the `Organizations` and `Photographer` screens can be dragged down to force a refresh of all app data.
 Refreshing is usually not needed, but can be used to remove database records that were downloaded earlier but are no longer in use.
 The feature is a fast alternative to uninstalling and reinstalling the app: